mohanraj-nagasamy/rspec-test/README.md

 # Rspec with guard without rails dependency

 > ## one liner about rspec and guard
 > Rspec - RSpec is testing tool for the Ruby programming language.
-Born under the banner of Behaviour-Driven Development, it is designed to make Test-Driven Development a productive and enjoyable experience.
-More at : http://rspec.info/
+It is designed to make Test-Driven Development a productive and enjoyable experience.
+More @ http://rspec.info/

 > Guard - Guard is a command line tool to easily handle events on file system modifications.
 So you don't have to run the test every time you change the tests.
 Guard keeps you focus on the tests and text editor or IDE.
+More @ https://github.com/guard/guard/blob/master/README.md

-## The Simple way
+## The simple way

 ### Step:1 - Clone the project